joshteng/Autofarm-Query-Web3/README.md

     ```
 4. Customize `config.js` according to what farms you are participating in.

-    The only tricky part is finding the farm's PID for whatever token you're farming.
+    The only tricky part is in finding the farm's PID for whatever token you're farming.
 I haven't explored the best way to obtain the PID yet except to brute force it.
 You can use the `stakedWantTokens` function and manually go from 1 -> x and compare the output of the balance of your staked tokens and what you see on Autofarm's UI aka `https://autofarm.network/`.
 If you don't want to use the codebase here to figure it out, you can also interact with the smart contract at `https://bscscan.com/address/0x0895196562c7868c5be92459fae7f877ed450452#readContract` -> Contract -> Read Contract and scroll down to look for the `stakedWantTokens`
 5. To run this code with `npm run start`

 # Pool Pids